Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 Launch the SwitchBot App and log in.

-Tap the relevant SwitchBot Mini Robot Vacuum K10+ / K10+ Pro.
+Tap the relevant SwitchBot Mini Robot Vacuum K10+.

 If the Action Panel is enabled, tap "More".